alexandre-spieser/mongodb-generic-repository/README.md

 # MongoDbGenericRepository

-An example of generic repository implementation using the MongoDB C# Sharp 2.0 driver (async)
+An example of generic repository implementation using the MongoDB C# Sharp 2.0 (and now 3.*) driver (async)

 Now available as a nuget package: https://www.nuget.org/packages/MongoDbGenericRepository/